asmetanka/rainbow/README.md

 ## Recent Updates

+-   **Safari iframe Fix**: Added comprehensive Safari-specific fixes for iframe height calculation issues in Figma Sites.
+Safari has unique behavior with height calculation and ResizeObserver that required special handling.
 -   **Internationalization**: All Russian comments within HTML files (`support.html`, `tags.html`) have been translated to English.
 The `FIGMA_INTEGRATION_GUIDE.md` has also been fully translated to English.
 -   **Code Hygiene & Fixes**:
     -   Fixed a JavaScript runtime issue related to an undefined `source` variable in `support.html` and `tags.html` (relevant for iframe communication).
     -   Improved CSS formatting consistency in `tags.html`.
+    -   Added `.DS_Store` and other system files to `.gitignore`.
 -   These changes enhance project maintainability and accessibility for an English-speaking audience.

 This project includes several HTML components designed for integration into other platforms, particularly Figma Sites, via iframes.
 Key features include animated text transitions and interactive button displays.